LBCAssist

 The Service may depend on third-party hosting, mapping, geocoding, notification, security scanning, and open-source components.
 Those providers or components may change, become unavailable, impose limits, or change their own terms.
 Provider is not responsible for third-party service outages, delays, throttling, or changes outside Provider's reasonable control.

-Current third-party services used by the Service may include Oracle Cloud Infrastructure, Stripe, Google Maps Platform and related Google APIs, U.S. Census geocoding services, OpenStreetMap tile services, Apple services used for passkeys and push notifications, and Google Fonts.
+Current third-party services used by the Service may include Oracle Cloud Infrastructure, Stripe, Google Maps Platform and related Google APIs, U.S. Census geocoding services, Apple services used for passkeys and push notifications, and Google Firebase Cloud Messaging used for push notification delivery to Android devices.

 The Service may also use open-source software components and tools.
 Customer-safe open-source notices are published at Open Source Notices, with a Help Center summary at Open Source Notices, and may be updated as the reviewed inventory changes.
 Those notices are provided for attribution and license-reference purposes only, do not expand any warranty or support obligation, and may omit internal image digests, scanner rule details, deployment topology, or other operational security details.